apontador/findrix-sdk-doc-android/README.md

 - deviceName – Can be null or empty
 - devicePhoneNumber - Can be null or empty
 - devicePhoto - Can be null or empty
+- senderId - You can use TRLs with other push provider(ie "SENDER_ID_1,SENDER_ID_2").
+Can be null of empty
 - callback - Device creation callback

 ##Push notifications